Glassell’s Lugworm

 Reproduction: Glassell’s Lugworms are gonochoric (male or female for life).
 Reproduction is sexual with swarming behavior.
 Swarming involves females producing a pheromone, which attracts and signals the males to shed sperm which in turn stimulates females to shed eggs.
 Gametes are spawned through a rupture in the body wall (metanephridia).
 After fertilization, most eggs become planktonic; although some are retained in the worm tubes or burrowed in jelly masses attached to the tubes (egg brooders).
 The fertilized eggs develop into trocophore larva, which later metamorphose into the juvenile, and then adult, stages.

 Ecosystem Interactions: Again, Glassell’s Lugworms are a poorly studied and understood species.
-There is very limited documentation of any parasitic, commensal, or symbiotic relationships.
+There is very limited documentation of any commensal, parasitic or symbiotic relationships.
 Other similar species have commensal relationships with pea crabs (Brachyurans), but it has not been documented for this species.

 Human Interactions: In some regions lug worms are collected as fish bait.
 This does not appear to be a widespread practice for this species.
 Glassell’s Lugworms have a very limited impact on human activities.
 From a conservation perspective, they have not been evaluated.
 They are relatively common and fairly widespread in distribution so they should be considered as a species of Least Concern.